GovTechSG/singpass-myinfo-oidc-helper/README.md

 Use this module to build client applications that can:

 - Authenticate users via the Singpass OIDC provider
-- Retrieve user's MyInfo data via the MyInfo Person Basic API
+- Retrieve user's MyInfo data via the MyInfo Person-Basic API and Person API

 ---

 ## Installation

 `npm i @govtechsg/singpass-myinfo-oidc-helper`

 ---